Kevin-CodeCrew/coding_concepts_sprint_2/pre_work.md

 3. The content: This is the content of the element, which in this case, is just text.
 4. The element: The opening tag, the closing tag and the content together comprise the element.

-There are several different HTML elements but primary ones you will be using for the pre-work challenge are [headings](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics#Headings) and [paragraphs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics#Paragraphs).Heading elements and paragraph element are used to establish hierarchy.
+There are several different HTML elements but primary ones you will be using for the pre-work challenge are [headings](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics#Headings) and [paragraphs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics#Paragraphs).
+Heading elements and paragraph element are used to establish hierarchy.
 Heading tags allow you to style content in a set font size and weight and paragraph tags allow you to style content with a default top and bottom margin (or space above and below the content)

 So this code snippet...
 ```HTML